 3. Encouraging Empty Calories

 Alcoholics tend to get a huge amount of calories from drinks, but the drinks have little to no nutritional value.
-And it’s not just alcohol users.
-People with addictions of all kinds will struggle to put together healthy meals for themselves, opting instead for fast food and junk food.
+It’s not just alcohol users: people with addictions of all kinds will struggle to put together healthy meals for themselves, opting instead for fast food and junk food.

 4. Inhibiting Nutrient Absorption